 15. Further afield – day trips from Cheddar Gorge

-Nearby attractions which are all within a half an hour drive include
+Attractions near to Cheddar, all within a half an hour drive, include

 - Wookey Hole